First page . . . Back to page 2 . . . Forward to page 4 . . . Last page (page 6)

 20071218

-I took a break from the main effort to research a method of driving between 3 and 5 stacked turntables from geartrains located below the bottom-most one.
+Inspired by this, I took a break from my main effort to research an adaptation of Whiting's "Method 2" to drive more than two (specifically, anywhere between 3 and 5) stacked turntables from geartrains located below the bottom-most one, each at rate independent of the others, and with most of the gearing nicely hidden away in the base.
 This picture and video explain:

 Stacked Turntable Drive